-The Queen Mary University of London is one of PROTECT’s two UK-based teams.
-The team is led by the distinguished EU law and migration expert, Elspeth Guild, joining her is the aspiring law scholar Kathryn Allinson.
+The Queen Mary University of London is one of PROTECT’s three UK-based teams.
+The team is led by the distinguished EU law and migration expert, Elspeth Guild, joining her are the aspiring law scholar Kathryn Allinson, Nicolette Busuttil and Maja Grundler.
 Together, the team has closely followed the processes leading up to the signing of the UN Compacts on Migrants and Refugees in 2018.
 As part of PROTECT, they will study the Compacts’ legal potential – and their impact on the functioning of the current international refugee protection system.

-PROTECT’s Queen Mary team consists of the distinguished legal scholar, Elspeth Guild, and the early career researcher and Ph.D. fellow, Kathryn Allinson.
-The team co-leads PROTECT’s Work Package 2 (WP2) in partnership with PROTECT’s University Giessen team, which evolves around the legal implications of the UN’s Global Compacts on Migrants and Refugees – exploring how the Compacts, despite their legally non-binding nature, will impact the global development of common policies and laws on refugees, migrants, and asylum seekers.
+The Queen Mary team co-leads PROTECT’s Work Package 2 (WP2) in partnership with PROTECT’s University Giessen team, which evolves around the legal implications of the UN’s Global Compacts on Migrants and Refugees – exploring how the Compacts, despite their legally non-binding nature, will impact the global development of common policies and laws on refugees, migrants, and asylum seekers.
 The researchers in WP2 are also concerned with how these new international soft law instruments will influence asylum jurisdiction at the national and regional level, particularly in light of certain UN states’ refusal to sign the Compacts.

 Meet Elspeth Guild

 Elspeth Guild is Jean Monnet Professor ad personam at the Queen Mary University of London as well as at the Radboud University Nijmegen, Netherlands.
 Her research interests and expertise lie primarily in the area of EU law, in particular EU Justice and Home Affairs, including immigration, asylum, border controls, criminal law, and police and judicial cooperation in criminal matters.
 She also researches EU privacy and data protection law and the nexus with human rights.